Home

 Your choices at the grocery store are pint size containers of cream or quart sized containers.

-*What would you buy?
+*Which container would you buy?
 Explain why.

 d.
 You are making chicken noodle soup from an 8 fl. oz. can.
 The directions say to add 1 cup of water.